 For those wanting to take home some incredible Indigenous crafts, local artists usually offer their beaded jewellery, birchbark baskets, moose-hair tufting, paintings, carvings and so much more.

-In Hay River, take part in a celebration of South Slave Dene culture and learn about their role in the history of the Hub of the North.
-Enjoy a fish-fry, live music and other cultural events and demonstrations.
-At Katlodeeche First Nation, watch the canoe races, axe-throwing contest and enjoy, you guessed it, a fish fry.
+In Hay River, the day is a celebration of South Slave Dene culture where community members learn about their role in the history of this Hub of the North.
+There’s also bannlive music and other cultural events and demonstrations.
+At nearby Katlodeeche First Nation there are often canoe races, axe-throwing contests and, you guessed it, another tasty fish-fry.

 In Norman Wells, you'll find Indigenous Peoples Day celebrations go on all weekend long!
 Fiddle music entertains revellers at the family dance and talent show on Friday night, which traditionally kicks off the weekend of events.
 Then on Saturday, there are canoe races, more celebrations, more fiddling, and more jigging.